Scarpa Origin Review (2023): Top Pick For Beginners?

 Even though the Scarpa Vision rubber isn’t the stickiest on the market, it still offers plenty of grip and will help you learn how to place your toe on smaller holds.

-The Origin is not exclusively a beginner shoe, and more experienced climbers have plenty of reasons to consider picking up a pair.
+The Origin is not exclusively a beginner shoe.
+More experienced climbers have plenty of reasons to consider picking up a pair.
 Especially if you climb lots of moderate routes (while guiding or with friends and family), it makes sense to have a comfortable shoe that you can slip on without worrying about pain on the wall later on.
 Because of their remarkable durability, these also make good scrambling and gym shoes.

 Scarpa Origin: Men’s vs Women’s

-Like many other climbing shoes, the Origin comes in two flavors: the men’s and the women’s version (formerly known as Scarpa Origin LV for “ladies’ version”).
+Like many other rock climbing shoes, the Origin comes in two flavors: the men’s and the women’s version (formerly known as Scarpa Origin LV for “Low Volume”).
 Really, the shoe that works the best for you will depend more on the size and shape of your foot than on your gender.
 The women’s model is simply a narrower version of the original, built with the same midsole and toe box.

 Men with thin feet will actually be better off with the women’s, and women with wider feet should opt for the men’s.
 Apart from the fit, the only difference between the men’s and women’s versions is the color scheme, with men’s featuring iron gray and women a slightly more eye-catching turquoise.